-Padial (2014), who empirically find that two types of bettors-those who know the true probabilities, and noise traders, whose beliefs follow an arbitrary distribution-are sufficient to generate the observed bias in horserace betting markets.
-By contrast, our approach endogenizes the beliefs of noise traders, rather than treating them as a primitive (cf. Kyle, 1985; Black, 1986).
-In our model, the broker induces heterogeneous beliefs by misleading noise traders.
+Our model extends a class of models showing that heterogeneous beliefs can generate a favorite-longshot bias in parimutuel markets (Borel, 1938; Ali, 1977; Hurley and McDonough, 1995; Ottaviani and Sørensen, 2009, 2010; Gandhi and Serrano-Padial, 2014).
+The simplest versions of these models allow for two types of bettors: arbitrageurs, who know the true probabilities, and noise traders, whose beliefs follow an arbitrary distribution.
+Our approach endogenizes the beliefs of noise traders, rather than treating them as a primitive (cf. Kyle, 1985; Black, 1986).
+In our model, a broker induces heterogeneous beliefs by misleading noise traders.